akshara25r/Ecommerce-Follow-Along/README.md

 Integration with React Application
 - Wrapped the `App` component inside the `Provider` component in `index.js`, passing the store as a prop to ensure global access to the email state.

+Here’s the structured document for **Milestone 32: Implementing Redux for Global State Management** based on your request:

+---

+# Milestone 32: Enhancing Global State Management with Redux

+In this milestone, we extended our Redux implementation to store and access user email across all pages, ensuring a smooth user experience.

+Key Steps:

+Setting Up Redux for Global State Management
+- Installed the `redux` and `react-redux` packages.
+- Created a `store` folder containing:
+  - `store.js`: Configured Redux with `userReducer` to handle global email state.
+  - `userSlice.js`: Defined a `setEmail` action to update the email globally.

+Integrating Redux with the React Application
+- Wrapped the `App` component with `Provider` in `index.js` to ensure global access to the Redux store.

+Storing Email in Global State (Login Page)
+- Used the `useDispatch` hook to store the user email in global state when logging in.
+- Updated the email state using `dispatch(setEmail(email))` inside the `handleLogin` function.

+Accessing Global State Across Pages
+- Used `useSelector` in all pages to retrieve the stored email from Redux.
+- Ensured that the email persists throughout different components and pages.